By Kenya Flash and Raymond Pun

 Teaching the Frames

 Each session should center around how these frames are integral to the learning process, and how they overlap.
-Acknowledging that “Information has value” allows students to recognize not only that information access is a privilege, but also that some times of information have greater value than others.
+Acknowledging that “Information has value” allows students to recognize not only that information access is a privilege, but also that some types of information have greater value than others.

 The idea that some types of information have more value than others leads into the need to establish the “constructed and contextual authority” of specific materials.
 You can also explore with students areas in which that authority may have more impact.
 After establishing the materials utilized are relevant and authoritative, students will synthesize these materials to create a new argument or thought process.